jmcerrejon/another-fastapi-template/README.md

 ## Description

-This template provides a basic setup for a FastAPI application with a health endpoint to check the server status.
+This template provides a basic setup for a FastAPI application.

 ## Requirements